 Combatant Couloir, BC

 In year four of Cody Townsend’s “The Fifty Project,” we’re showcasing his lines and route descriptions in onX Backcountry.
-Go deeper on The Fifty Project and get the beta from Cody on how he plans, executes, and conquers these 50 descents.
+Go deeper on The Fifty Project and get the beta from Cody on how he plans, executes, and accomplishes these 50 descents.

 Watch The Fifty: Combatant Couloir, BC